 Beginners with little or no previous experience serving at the altar focus on the deacons’ chants and rituals of the Divine Liturgy, while this year advanced students will learn the hymns, chants and rituals of the Service of the Oil-Bearing Women (Yooghapereets), which is conducted every Sunday during the Morning Service.

 All participants benefit from daily study of the Bible and Liturgy, morning and evening worship, and Armenian language instruction.
 Sports, games, excursions, and the indescribable phenomenon of St. Nersess make the Deacons’ Training Program unique, rewarding and fun.
 The program is open to young men at least 14 years old.
 No previous experience is necessary.

 V. Rev. Fr.
 Daniel Findikyan, Professor of Liturgical Studies, is the Director of the Deacons’ Training Program.
-For dates and registration information, please click here.
+Questions?
+Please email Fr.
+Daniel.

 Recap of 2014 Deacons' Training Program in Jerusalem